darkrai9292/Chess-java/README.md

 Notes
 ======

 * The white_player[] and black_player[] Piece arrays in the Game class are only used for instantiating the Pieces on startup.
-All subsequent drawing is done through getting the individual Piece's from the game board -- see DrawGame.pantComponent().
+All subsequent drawing is done through getting the individual Piece's from the game board -- see DrawGame.paintComponent().
 This makes it easy to save/load the game.